 “The smartest man in the room surrounds himself, in that same room, with people, who are smarter than he.”
 Attributed to Henry Ford

-The largest egos are usually associated with the smallest minds.
+The largest egos can be at times associated with the smallest capacity to learn from others.

-I love being in a setting with brilliant and wise people.
+I love being in a room of very smart people.

 Regardless of their socio-economic position.

-I read tons of books on varied subjects.
+I read a lot of books on varied subjects.

 I enjoy talking to people from all types of backgrounds.